logsdail/logsdail.github.io/sphinx-doc/group/index.rst

 Overview
 --------

-On this page you will find a collection of resources that will help you settle in the Logsdail research group.
+On this page you will find a collection of resources that will help you settle in the `Logsdail research group <https://logsdail.github.io>`_.
 This resource is not exhaustive and suggested additions are always welcomed!

 Meetings
 --------